MileHacker Logo

 Iconic Landmarks

 The Bonifacio Cliffs are the most iconic feature.
 These striking white calcareous cliffs plunge dramatically into the turquoise Mediterranean Sea, a breathtaking backdrop to the town.
-The town appears to balance precariously on its edge.
+The town appears to balance precariously on their edge.

 Citadel Haute Ville & King Aragon Steps